sherazalijan/naive-bayes-spam/README.md

 # naive-bayes-spam
-A simple spam messages classifier to detect spam message.
+A simple spam message classifier to detect spam messages.
+Built using Python and its libraries